6 Issue Factors’ Influence on Ethical Decision-Making and Management

 Issue Factor – Number of Those Negatively Impacted

-For the number of those negatively impacted, we are looking at the volume of people affected.
+As we further dissect the ethical implications of Issue Factors, it is essential to consider the Number of Those Negatively Impacted.
+This factor highlights the significance of understanding how many individuals will bear the consequences of a decision, thereby influencing the overall ethical responsibility involved.
+Namely, we are looking at the volume of people affected.
 The higher the number of those affected, the more likely someone is to act ethically towards those impacted.
 Specifically, Number of Those Negatively Impacted:

 • IS about how many people will be impacted, so if it’s only 30% of people in a small company, the greatness of hard would be low.